Mohit-Kucheriya/Frontend_Domination-Create-Anything-With-Code/REACT/useState() - 03/notes.md

    - React batches updates and processes them sequentially, which results in the state toggling back and forth.

-8. React Processes the Queue:
+8. React Processes the Queue: The updater function itself is what gets stored in the queue

    a.
 React Applies the First Updater: